Lulu's Cafe & Poke

 Newcastle has a fine collection of historic terraces that have been transformed and renovated into modern short-term rentals.
 As such, staying in a hotel during a visit in the area may just be a wasted opportunity, particularly when visitors can instead get a taste of a key part of Newcastle’s history; by experiencing first-hand what modern updates homeowners have made to these historic structures.

-A unique and impressive example of Newcastle’s accommodation offering is Hayes House, a stunningly renovated Victorian home, located in the heart of Cooks Hill, and just a 30-second walk to the ever popular hub of Darby Street.
+A unique and impressive example of Newcastle’s accommodation offering is Hayes House, a stunningly renovated Victorian home, located in the heart of Cooks Hill, and just a 30-second walk to the ever popular hub of Darby Street, which is the place to be when it comes to things to do in Newcastle.
 Boasting three generous bedrooms, this boutique Airbnb listing features a magazine-worthy interior design, as well as custom high-end finishes throughout.
 This short-term rental is truly a home away from home.

 Website: Hayes House